sorbet/sorbet/docs/pipeline.md

   up and arrive at one GlobalState, we merge all indexing results.

 - The "resolve" chunk is a misleading name because it's composed of both Namer and Resolver.
+Resolver is also misleading because it does 5 or 6 different things, only one of which is constant resolution.

+  Whereas indexing is largely concerned with syntax transformations (entering some information into GlobalState), it's the opposite for the "resolve" chunk: this phase is largely concerned with populating GlobalState (specifically the symbol table), but they also do some light syntax modifications.
 It's largely sequential, though there is a little bit of parallelism (see the implementation of Resolver).

-  Whereas indexing is largely concerned with syntax transformations (entering some information into GlobalState), it's the opposite for the "resolve" chunk:
-  Namer and Resolver are largely concerned with populating GlobalState, specifically the symbol table, but they also do some light syntax modifications.

   This chunk is a little trickier to be made incremental—sometimes we can, but sometimes respond to an update we have to re-do this chunk entirely.
 We call